cmcmicrosystems/FPGA-GPU-Cluster/README.md

 ### Setting up the Environment

-1. For the first time only, create a directory called `dockertmp`:
+1. For the first time only, create a directory called `dockertmp` in your home directory:
 ```bash
 mkdir dockertmp
 ```